 Completion and submission of all assignments are your own responsibility.
 I am here to help, but your active participation and willingness to keep pace with all assignments are essential to your success in the course.
 To obtain assignments in an alternative format and request accommodations, please contact the Disability Services Coordinator.

-We will have short weekly and/or daily quizzes on your readings and films throughout the semester.
+We will have short closed-note weekly and/or daily quizzes on your readings and films throughout the semester.

 Our exams may include clip-analysis, short-answer, multiple-choice, and/or essay questions.
-No blue books are needed, but always bring two pens for in-class exams and quizzes.
+Always bring two pens for in-class exams and quizzes.
 All quizzes and exams are closed note/book.
 No outside sources are permitted.